Green tea has a solid reputation as a healthy drink.

 You can also take it as a supplement

-Nutri-Align multivitamin formula for low-carb diets contains 120mg of green tea extract (as EGCG), in addition to 22 other vitamins and minerals designed to support low-carb weight loss.
+Nutri-Align multivitamin formula for low-carb diets contains 120mg of green tea extract (as EGCG), in addition to the full range of vitamins and minerals designed to support low-carb weight loss.

 [ii] A.L.
 Brown, et.al.
 Effects of Dietary Supplementation With The Green Tea Polyphenol Epigallocatechin-3-Gallate on Insulin Resistance And Associated Metabolic Risk Factors: Randomized Controlled Trial.
 Br J Nutr.
 2009 March.